i-new/hiring_exercise-software_developer/README.md

 ### Workflow:

-When this API is being called, you will read the analysis data stored in the database by using the given id parameter Return the top three results as a json object ordered by their frequency of occurrence
+When this API is being called, you will read the analysis data stored in the database by using the given id parameter.
+Return the top three results as a json object ordered by their frequency of occurrence

 ## Additional Information